Code-Screen/Code-Screen.github.io/docs/giving-feedback-to-candidates.md

 # Leaving Feedback

-Once a candidate completes a CodeScreen test, you can give feedback on their submission by leave comments on their code in their `GitHub` repository.
+Once a candidate completes a CodeScreen assessment, you can give feedback on their submission by leave comments on their code in their `GitHub` repository.

 To do this, follow these instructions: